-Most HVAC systems have a split system, meaning they have an indoor as well as an outdoor unit.
-The air handler is the indoor unit.
+Most HVAC systems have a split system, meaning they have both an indoor and outdoor unit.
+The air handler is the indoor HVAC unit.
 It takes care of operating the cooling and heating components of the HVAC system.
-Like most machines, an air handler has several components such as the evaporator coil and air filter that make up the blower, which moves the freshly conditioned air throughout the house.
-Looking a bit like a furnace, an air handler contains an indoor coil that runs with either a heat pump or an air conditioner to heat or cool the house.
+The air handler parts include an evaporator coil and air filter that, together, create a blower that moves the freshly conditioned air throughout the house.
+Looking a bit like a furnace, an air handler works by running an indoor coil with either a heat pump or an air conditioner to heat or cool the house.

-Without the HVAC air handler, you’ll have poor air circulation inside your house.
+Without the HVAC air handler, you’d have poor air circulation inside your house.
 Moreover, the quality of the indoor air will be poor.
 A properly installed air handler ensures that you’ll stay comfortable inside the house during the summer and winter.
-The unit functions to move cool or warm air from your air conditioner, heat pump or furnace into every inch of your house.
+The unit functions to move cool or warm air from your air conditioner, heat pump, or furnace into every inch of your house.